 The alcohol industry is accused of postponing evidence-based actions and there exists no evidence that labelling alcohol containers with warnings makes any inroads when it comes to reducing alcohol-related harm.

-, the London School of Hygiene and Tropical Medicine (LSHTM) claims the alcohol industry is not doing enough to draw attention to warnings placed on bottles and cans.
+In another report, the London School of Hygiene and Tropical Medicine (LSHTM) claims the alcohol industry is not doing enough to draw attention to warnings placed on bottles and cans.
 Specifically, the LSHTM says these warnings are too small and omit vital pieces of information that would be more likely to reduce the amount of alcohol which people consume.

 The LSHTM told Rehab 4 Alcoholism: "Labelling information frequently falls short of best practice, with fonts and logos smaller than would be accepted on other products with health effects."